Temporary Residence of Foreign Nationals for the Purpose of Employment

 Duration of Temporary Residence for the Purpose of Employment

-Temporary residence for the purpose of employment is granted by the police department for a maximum period of five years.
+Temporary residence for the purpose of employment is granted by the police department for a maximum period of 5 years.

-An exception applies in the case of seasonal employment, where residence is granted for a maximum of 240 days within 12 consecutive months.
-If the foreign national’s travel document is valid for less than 240 days, the police department will grant temporary residence only for the period of validity of the travel document.
+An exception is temporary residence for the purpose of seasonal employment, where residence is granted for a maximum of 240 days during 12 consecutive months.
+In the event that the validity of the foreign national’s travel document is shorter than 240 days, the police department shall grant temporary residence for no longer than the validity period of the travel document.

-• 240 days within 12 consecutive months, in the case of seasonal employment;
+• 240 days during 12 consecutive months, in the case of seasonal employment,

-• five years, if provided by an international treaty binding on the Slovak Republic, or, in the absence thereof, if reciprocity is guaranteed;
+• five years, if provided for by an international treaty binding on the Slovak Republic, and if not, if reciprocity is guaranteed,

-Thus, if confirmation is issued with a validity of two years, the temporary residence permit will likewise be granted only for a period of two years.
+Thus, in the event that a confirmation is issued with a validity of two years, the temporary residence shall likewise be granted only for a period of two years.

-Documents Required to Obtain Temporary Residence for the Purpose of Employment
+Documents Required for Obtaining Temporary Residence for the Purpose of Employment

-Documents attached to the application must not be older than 90 days, with the exception of civil status documents.
-All documents must be originals or notarized copies, and if issued abroad, they must also be apostilled or superlegalized, depending on the country of issuance.
+The documents to be attached to the application must not be older than 90 days, with the exception of civil status documents.
+All documents must be originals or notarised copies, and if issued abroad, they must also be apostilled or superlegalised, depending on the country in which they were issued.

-List of documents required when applying for temporary residence for the purpose of employment:
+List of documents that must be submitted with the application for temporary residence for the purpose of employment:

-• a completed application form “Application for the Granting of Temporary Residence” (must be completed in Slovak);
+• a completed form “Application for the Granting of Temporary Residence” (must be completed in Slovak),

 • documents proving the purpose of residence:

-• in the case of an application for temporary residence for the purpose of employment based on confirmation of the possibility of filling a vacancy (the so-called single permit), it is not necessary to prove the purpose of residence;
+• in the case of an application for temporary residence for the purpose of employment on the basis of a confirmation of the possibility to fill a vacancy – the so-called single residence permit – it is not necessary to prove the purpose of residence,

-• in the case of other applications – a work permit (issued by the competent labor, social affairs, and family office according to the place of employment), or an employer’s confirmation that the third-country national will carry out an activity not requiring a work permit, or an international treaty binding on the Slovak Republic that provides that no work permit or confirmation of the possibility of filling a vacancy is required;
+• in the case of other applications – a work permit (issued by the competent Labour, Social Affairs and Family Office according to the place of employment) or an employer’s confirmation that the third-country national is to perform an activity for which a work permit is not required, or an international treaty binding on the Slovak Republic which provides that the employment of a third-country national does not require a work permit or a confirmation of the possibility to fill a vacancy,

-• an extract from the criminal register of the state of nationality and of any state in which the foreign national has resided for more than 90 days during the past three consecutive years (if such an extract is not issued in that state, it may be replaced by an equivalent document issued by the competent judicial or administrative authority of the country of origin, or by a sworn declaration made before a competent judicial or administrative authority, or a notary of the country of origin or last residence).
-Each extract must be apostilled or superlegalized and subsequently officially translated into Slovak (except for documents issued in Czech).
-The translation must be certified either by a Slovak court translator or by the Slovak diplomatic mission competent to receive the application for residence (the certified translation must bear an authentication clause confirming conformity with the original);
+• an extract from the criminal register of the state of which the foreign national is a citizen and of the state in which he/she has resided for more than 90 days during six consecutive months in the last three years (if such an extract is not issued in that state, it may be replaced by an equivalent document issued by the competent judicial authority or administrative authority of the country of origin, or it may be replaced by a statutory declaration made by the third-country national before the competent judicial authority or administrative authority, or a notary of the country of origin or last residence).
+The criminal register extract must be apostilled or superlegalised, and each extract must subsequently be officially translated into Slovak (this does not apply to documents issued in Czech) by a Slovak court-appointed translator or by a Slovak diplomatic mission competent to accept the application for residence (such a translation must bear the authentication clause of the Slovak diplomatic mission certifying the conformity of the original with the translation),

-• a document in Slovak proving accommodation in Slovakia for at least six months of the temporary residence; in the case of a shorter stay, accommodation must be proven for the entire duration of residence;
+• a document in Slovak proving accommodation in Slovakia for at least 6 months of temporary residence; in the case of a shorter stay, it is necessary to prove accommodation for the entire duration of residence,

-Proof of Accommodation: Accommodation must be proven by submitting one of the following documents:
+Accommodation is proven by submitting the following documents:

-• a sworn statement by the foreign national on ownership of real estate;
+• a statutory declaration of the foreign national on the ownership of real estate,

-• a lease agreement with the owner or lawful user of the property, together with proof of the right to use the property, if the agreement is with a user of the property;
+• a lease agreement with the owner or user of the real estate and a document proving the right to use the real estate, if it is a lease agreement with the user of the real estate,

-• a certificate from an accommodation facility confirming the provision of accommodation; or
+• confirmation from an accommodation facility on the provision of accommodation, or

-• a sworn statement by a natural person or legal entity confirming that accommodation is provided to the foreign national in the territory of the Slovak Republic, together with proof of the right to use the property, if the statement is made by the user of the property.
+• a statutory declaration of a natural person or legal entity on the provision of accommodation to the foreign national in the territory of the Slovak Republic and a document proving the right to use the real estate, if it is a statutory declaration by the user of the real estate.

-Accommodation must be secured for a period of at least six months from the granting of residence (not from the submission of the application).
-It should also be noted that in some cases the validity of the accommodation document affects the validity of the residence card: „A third-country national who has been granted temporary residence shall be issued a residence card by the police department with validity corresponding to the duration of the granted residence; if accommodation has been secured for a shorter period than the granted residence, the residence card shall be issued with validity corresponding to the period of secured accommodation.”
+Accommodation must be secured for a period of at least 6 months from the granting of residence (not from the submission of the application).
+We also note that in some cases the validity of the accommodation document also affects the validity of the residence card: “A third-country national who has been granted temporary residence shall be issued a residence document by the police department with validity according to the period for which temporary residence has been granted; if he/she has secured accommodation for a shorter period than the period of temporary residence granted, the police department shall issue a residence document valid for the period for which accommodation has been secured.”

-An individual may enter into an employment relationship only from the first day of validity of the temporary residence permit for the purpose of employment.
-Employment of a third-country national who has been granted a work permit is possible only in the form of an employment contract concluded in writing.
+A person may be employed under an employment relationship only from the first day of validity of the temporary residence permit for the purpose of employment.
+The employment of a third-country national who has been granted a work permit may only be in the form of an employment relationship based on a written employment contract.
 The work permit is tied to a specific employer, type of activity, and place of work.

-Pursuant to the Foreign Nationals Residence Act, a granted temporary residence entitles a third-country national to reside, leave, and re-enter the territory of the Slovak Republic during the period for which residence has been granted.
-This means that with granted temporary residence, travel to other countries of the Schengen Area is also possible.
+According to the Act on the Residence of Foreigners, the granted temporary residence entitles a third-country national to reside, leave, and re-enter the territory of the Slovak Republic during the period for which it has been granted.
+This means that with granted temporary residence it is also possible to travel to other Schengen countries.

-After being granted residence, a third-country national is obliged to undergo a medical examination and submit proof that they do not suffer from a disease endangering public health to the competent Foreign Police Department within 30 days from receipt of the residence card.
+After the granting of residence, the third-country national is obliged to undergo a medical examination and submit a certificate that he/she does not suffer from a disease that endangers public health to the competent Alien Police Department within 30 days from the date of receiving the residence card.

 Tel.: +421 948 350 123